 If you’d like to trial PolicyPak, we’re here for you.
 Call 800-883-8002 or click on Webinar / Download.

 PolicyPak and Specops Deploy Video Transcript

 Hello, everybody and welcome.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you how Specops Deploy can be benefited by PolicyPak in a cool better together story.

 To set the stage here, Specops Deploy is a great piece of software that enables you to actually deliver software, where PolicyPak helps you deliver application settings.
 Let’s see a cool better together story right out of the gate.
 Let’s “Create a GPO in this domain, and Link it here…” here, and we’ll call this “Deploy WinZip using SpecDeploy.”

 Let’s go ahead and let me show you how these guys do their thing.
 I’m a big fan of this software because it just works so well.
 Under user side under “Policies,” we’ll go to “Software Settings” and go to “Specops Deploy / App” here.